dice-cyfronet/atmosphere/doc/api/README.md

 }
 ```

 API requests should be prefixed with `api` and the API version.
-Current API version is equals to `v1`
+Current API version is `v1`

 Example of a valid API request: